orchetect/XCTestUtils/README.md

 1. Add the package to your Xcode project's test target(s) using `https://github.com/orchetect/XCTestUtils` as the URL.

-2. Import the module in your `*.swift` test files where needed.
+2. Import the module in your test files where needed.

    ```swift
    import XCTest